 As the majority of American schools have closed their doors because of the COVID-19 outbreak, children stuck at home are spending more time on social media and online games than ever before.
 If a company markets games or other content to children, it’s important to make sure they are in compliance with the applicable federal law – the Children’s Online Privacy Protection Act (COPPA).

 Over twenty years ago, Congress passed COPPA to ensure parents had control over how online services collected their children’s personal information.
 This post will outline what COPPA requires from a company.
 For an overview of COPPA and how it may affect game companies, see our previous post here.

-Is my company subject to COPPA?
+Is a company subject to COPPA?

 The short answer is: maybe.

-Does your company collect PII?
+Does the company collect PII?